The Pennsylvania Trolley Museum is open!

 Regulating the number of visitors for safe social distancing:

-- Our museum will be operating at 50% capacity per Pennsylvania requirements.
+- Our museum will be operating at a reduced capacity per Pennsylvania requirements.
+Currently, we are limiting each trolley to 25 people.

 Staff training and procedures: